-A mild tasting seaweed is arame.
-Simply soak it and add to soup or salads.
+A mild-tasting seaweed is arame.
+Simply soak dried arame to reconstitute it and add to soup or salads.

 If you’ve eaten sushi, you’re already familiar with nori.

-You can find ready-to-eat toasted nori sheets, both plain and flavored.
+You can buy ready-to-eat toasted nori sheets, both plain and flavored.

 After kale and sea vegetables, you’re probably relieved to see a food you actually love on our brain food list!

-Here are the main ones responsible for making you feel wonderful when you indulge in chocolate.
+Here are the main compounds responsible for making you feel wonderful when you indulge in chocolate.